tahiri-lab/aPhyloGeo/paper/paper.md

 ## Similarity Methods

 Sequences with notable variability were specifically retained for analysis.
 The dissimilarity assessment between each sequence pair involved the application of an extensive set of 8 metrics: 1) **Hamming distance** [@labib2019hamming], 2) **Levenshtein distance** [@yujian2007normalized], 3) **Damerau-Levenshtein distance** [@zhao2019string], 4) **Jaro similarity** [@pradhan2015review], 5) **Jaro-Winkler similarity** [@pradhan2015review], 6) **Smith–Waterman similarity** [@waterman1978similarity], 7) **Jaccard similarity** [@bag2019efficient], and 8) **Sørensen-Dice similarity** [@li2020generic].

-This comprehensive methodology ensures a nuanced and high-quality analysis, contributing to a deeper understanding of sequence distinctions.

 # Conclusion